ProvidenceAdu/Geocoding/README.md

-# Point Address Locator Creation with ArcPy
+# Creating a Point Address Locator

 This repository contains a script for creating a point address locator using ArcPy.
 The locator is designed to work with a master address table containing addresses in Mecklenburg County.
 The script sets up the necessary environment, checks the ArcPy version, and creates the locator using specified field mappings.